cyface/docker-demo/README.md

 Tag the image to upload to a container registry:
 - `docker tag docker-demo cyface/docker-demo:latest`
+  (This only works if you already made a tag called docker-demo during the build step)

 Upload the image to the container registry:
 - `docker login`  (First time only)